CMPUT301W23T40/CaptureTheQR/README.md

 On a map, players can see local QR codes that other players have scanned.

-## This repo is a work in progess: the wiki and README will be updated as we continue to work on this
+## This repo is a work in progress: the wiki and README will be updated as we continue to work on this

 # Members
 | Name| Github Username|